Social Media and a Black Historian’s Journey

 Often in life, opportunities that you initially thought would be temporary are the ones that forever change your life.
 That is what I thought in October 2017 when my thesis advisor, Dr. Jessica Parr, at Simmons College (now Simmons University) forwarded me an email from the New Books Network’s founder and editor Marshall Poe, because they were recruiting new hosts for the network.
-I was already familiar with the New Books Network in general and the New Books in African American Studies channel in particular due to host James Stancil’s 2017 interview with Dr. Daina Ramey Berry about her prize-winning book The Price for Their Pound of Flesh.
+I was already familiar with the New Books Network in general and the New Books in African American Studies channel in particular due to host James Stancil’s 2017 interview with Dr. Daina Ramey Berry about her prize-winning book .
 Dr. Parr pitched the podcast to me as a smart way of connecting with potential PhD programs and advisors since I already planned on applying for PhD programs in History and African American Studies that fall.
 Considering my putrid GRE scores, I needed all the extra support I could get!
 What I did not realize at the time I accepted Marshall’s invitation, though, was how much New Books in African American Studies would change my entire life.
 Entering my fourth year interviewing scholars on the New Book Network, I can say without a shadow of a doubt that the hundreds of hours I have spent interviewing the leading scholars in the field like Dr. Charisse Burden-Stelly, Dr. Vincent Brown, Dr. Leslie Harris, and Dr. Derrick Spires has reoriented my understanding of how graduate students can use social media as a dynamic way to promote public access to life-changing educational materials.

 Besides God and my loved ones, social media (especially Twitter) has been one of the most important factors in my development as an academic and public historian.
 In graduate school we learn how to write in academia, typically for our advisors, yet not often to publics outside of our academic buildings.
 As a Black historian who places himself within the long Black intellectual tradition, I already knew coming out of my MA that writing for my advisors was important, but singularly insufficient for my larger goals based on the training I received from Africana Studies scholar Dr. Theresa Perry at Simmons.
 Dr. Perry trained me that my work must speak to the political, social, and economic worlds of our historical subjects, along with the world we inhabit today.
 Seventh-, eighteenth-, and nineteenth-century Black history might seem far away, but we collide with its important legacies all the time.